 The whole concept is a best of breed approach.
 Data Vault 2.0 is used as the base architecture, modeling method and gets combined with the analytical database Exasol.
-For the development and processing of the predictive models I use the statistical programming language R. This combination offers you some benefits, which I summed up with the 3 A‘s – Advanced, Agile, Analytical.
+For the development and processing of the predictive models I use the languages R or Python, which are well known in the Data Science community.
+This combination offers you some benefits, which I summed up with the 3 A‘s – Advanced, Agile, Analytical.

-As the base Data Vault 2.0 architecture my architecture consists of 4 layers:
+As the reference Data Vault 2.0 architecture my architecture consists of 4 layers:

 - Stage Layer